 An other space that can be characterized by related mapping properties concerns the Schwartz space $\mascS (\rr d)$.
 In fact, it is proved in \cite{Jan} by Janssen that $Z_1$ is continuous and bijective from $\mascS (\rr d)$ to the set of quasi-periodic elements in $C^\infty (\rr {2d})$.

-In \cite{Ti,TiHe}, Heil and Tinaztepe deduce some important mapping properties for the Zak transform on modulation spaces, and apply these results to deduce Balian-Low properties for such spaces.
-On the other hand, these mapping properties on modulation spaces seems not to be (complete) characterizations, because of absence of bijectivity.
-In fact, apart from the spaces $L^2(\rr d)$ and $\mascS (\rr d)$, it seems that the whole theory lacks characterizations of essential function and distribution spaces via the Zak transform (cf. Subsection 8.2 (f) in \cite{Gc2}).
+In \cite{Ti,TiHe}, Heil and Tinaztepe deduce some important mapping properties for the Zak transform on modulation spaces, and apply these results to deduce Balian-Low properties in the framework of such spaces.
+These mapping properties on modulation spaces seems not to be (complete) characterizations, because of absence of bijectivity.
+In fact, apart from the spaces $L^2(\rr d)$ and $\mascS (\rr d)$, the whole theory seems to lack characterizations of essential function and distribution spaces via the Zak transform as remarked in Subsection 8.2 (f) in \cite{Gc2}.

-In Section \ref{sec3} we make this part more complete and furnish the theory with various kinds of characterizations.
+In Section \ref{sec2} we make this part more complete and furnish the theory with various kinds of characterizations.
 Especially we characterize modulation and Lebesgue spaces by suitable Lebesgue estimates of short-time Fourier transforms of the Zak transforms of the involved functions.
 We also characterize the dual $\mascS '(\rr d)$ of $\mascS (\rr d)$, the (standard) Gelfand-Shilov spaces and their distribution spaces by their images under the Zak transform.